 - Use a custom page, set below (where you can specify the URL you want in the text box)

 - Go to Device management > Chrome management > User settings > Chrome Web Store Permissions.

 - Check the box Allow users to publish apps restricted to your domain on Chrome Web Store.

 Users who are part of the selected organizational unit can publish private apps in the Chrome developer dashboard.
 Learn more about how to Publish private Chrome web apps restricted to your organization.
-Also note that this organizational unit will need to have the Chrome Web Store setting turned on in the Admin console under Other Google Services in order to publish private apps.
+Also note that this organizational unit will need to have the Chrome Web Store turned on in the Admin console under Additional Google Services in order to publish private apps.

 Recommend apps and extensions for your organization